What is a VPN?

 If you’ve read everything you need to know and are ready to check out a VPN, then why not try out ZenMate.
 To download and setup ZenMate’s VPN is super easy:

-- Follow the instructions within your app or client in order to create your ZenMate account.
+- Follow the instructions within your VPN app or client in order to create your ZenMate account.

-- Choose which server location you would like to connect to and then click the big round button - you are now surfing the web securely and without restriction.
+- Choose which server location you would like to connect to and then click the big round button -you are now secure with ZenMate VPN.